nergalex/f5-aks-kic-lab/source/class2/module2/module2.rst

 - **Security implications**
     - Snippets give access to NGINX configuration primitives and those primitives are not validated by the Ingress Controller.
 For example, a snippet can configure NGINX to serve the TLS certificates and keys used for TLS termination for Ingress resources.

-    .. note:: **Note**
-        If the NGINX config includes an invalid snippet, NGINX will continue to operate with the latest valid configurati
+|   **Note**: If the NGINX config includes an invalid snippet, NGINX will continue to operate with the latest valid configuration